Planck 2013 results. XXVII. Doppler boosting of the CMB: Eppur si muove: Methodology

-Note that these boosting-induced correlations couple $\ell$ with $\ell \pm 1$ modes.
+The basic effect of these boosting-induced correlations is to couple $\ell$ modes with $\ell \pm 1$ modes.
 They therefore share this property with pure dipolar amplitude modulations studied in the context of primordial statistical anisotropy \citep[see, e.g,][]{prunet2005}, as well as with dipolar modulations in more general physical parameters \citep{moss2011}.
 However, these other cases do not share the frequency dependence of the boosting modulation effect, since they are not accompanied by a temperature dipole.

 We measure the peculiar velocity dipole using quadratic estimators, essentially summing over the covariance matrix of the observed CMB fluctuations, with weights designed to optimally extract $\vec{\beta}$.
-A general quadratic estimator $\hat{x}$ for $\vec{\beta}$ is given by \citep{Hanson:2009gu}
+A general quadratic estimator $\hat{x\,}_{LM}$ for $\vec{\beta}_{LM}$ is given by \citep{Hanson:2009gu}

 where $\bar{T}_{\ell m}$ are a set of inverse-variance filtered temperature multipoles, $W^{x}_{\ell_1 \ell_2 L}$ is a weight function and $N_L^{x \betanu}$ is a normalization.
+To study the total boosting effect we use Eq.~\eqref{eqn:wbetanu} for the weight function, but we will also use weight functions designed to extract specifically the aberration and modulation components of the effect.
 The ensemble average term $\langle \rangle$ is taken over signal+noise realizations of the CMB in the absence of velocity effects.
 It corrects for the statistical anisotropy induced by effects like beam asymmetry, masking, and noise inhomogeneity.
 We evaluate this term using Monte Carlo simulations of the data, as discussed in Sect.~\ref{sec:simulations}.

-We use three different quadratic estimators to measure the effect of boosting.
-The first, $\hat{\beta}$, simply adopts the weight function $W^{\betanu}_{\ell_1 \ell_2 L}$, and provides a minimum-variance estimator of the total peculiar velocity effect.
-The two additional estimators, $\hat{\phi}$ and $\hat{\tau}$, isolate the \aberration\ and \modulation\ aspects of the peculiar velocity effect, respectively.
+We use three different quadratic estimators to measure the effects of boosting.
+The first, $\hat{\beta\,}$, simply adopts the weight function $W^{\betanu}_{\ell_1 \ell_2 L}$, and provides a minimum-variance estimator of the total peculiar velocity effect.
+The two additional estimators, $\hat{\phi\,}$ and $\hat{\tau\,}$, isolate the \aberration\ and \modulation\ aspects of the peculiar velocity effect, respectively.
 This can be useful, as they are qualitatively quite distinct effects, and suffer from different potential contaminants.
 The modulation effect, for example, is degenerate with a dipolar pattern of calibration errors on the sky, while the aberration effect is indistinguishable from a dipolar pattern of pointing errors.